xl-Portfolio/PaintBox3000/README.md

 The application separates UI orchestration from reusable functionality:

+- 'MainWindow' orchestrates the user interface and coordinates the different application components.
+It handles user input, tool selection, canvas interaction, and communication with services such as ImageFileService and CanvasHistoryManager.
 - `ColorCatalog` manages available colors and their properties.
 - `ColorHistoryManager` manages recently used colors.
 - `CanvasHistoryManager` provides undo/redo functionality.